Elsa Matilde Zardini

-Elsa Matilde Zardini (born 1949) is an Argentinian/Paraguayan botanist, teacher, curator, and explorer.
-She has made botanical expeditions in the US, Brazil, Argentina, Paraguay.
+Elsa Matilde Zardini (1949–2020) was an Argentine-Paraguayan botanist, teacher, curator, and explorer.
+She made botanical expeditions in the US, Brazil, Argentina and Paraguay.
 Three botanical taxon names were authored by Zardini.
-Her specialization is the flora of the Plata basin, with an emphasis on that of Paraguay.
+Her specialization was the flora of the Plata basin, with an emphasis on that of Paraguay.

 Early life and education

-In 1973 Zardini earned a Masters in Science, and in 1974 a PhD, both at the National University of La Plata in Buenos Aires, Argentina.
+In 1973 Zardini earned a master's degree in Science, and in 1974 a PhD, both at the National University of La Plata in Buenos Aires, Argentina.